Why do I need a root canal?

 What other options do I have?

 When confronting extreme tooth decay or infection, you usually have two options.
-The dentist can either pull the tooth or save it through root canal therapy.
+The dentists can either pull the tooth or save it through root canal therapy.
 When extracting an infected or decayed tooth, oftentimes costly dental problems will arise for the nearby teeth as well.
 In the end, tooth extraction often causes more problems than it solves.
 Receiving a root canal is a much better alternative, as it will restore full function to your mouth and tooth and will not cause any problems with the nearby teeth.

 What is the procedure?